brantr/lux-website/docs/source/using_lux.rst

 The filesystems on *lux* are subject to storage quotas.
 While there is substantial storage available on the system, some members of the *lux* project team and affiliated departments and divisions have directly purchased storage in support of research projects.
-Some limited free storage may be available by request (see below).
+Some limited free storage is available to users.

-Your :file:`/home/[user name]` directory will have a storage quota of *5 GB*.
+Your :file:`/home/[user name]` directory have a storage quota of *5 GB*.

+Your :file:`/data/users/[user name]` directory have a storage quota of *100 GB*.

 If you belong to a research group affiliated with a *lux* Co-I, you may have access to a :file:`/data/[research group]` directory with significant storage.
 While these directories have storage quotas, they should be sufficient for most research group needs.
 If you have questions about accessing the your research group's
 :file:`/data` directories, please contact your affiliated Co-I.

-For users who are not affiliated with a research group, please contact `Brant Robertson <email_brant_>`_ for access to :file:`/data`.
-In all cases, :file:`/data` storage will be limited.
+d.

 .. _running_jobs: